SAP-samples/teched2025-AD165/exercises/ex3/README.md

 ### Exercise 3.2.2 Understand the "Idea Management Guided Process" which is created for this exercise

-### Exercise 3.2.3 Add a wizard to your page
+### Exercise 3.2.3 Add a wizard to your workpage and select the pre-defined guided process

+1.Ensure that you are in edit mode on your workpage.
-1. Hover the section that you just filled with content and click the **Add section** button below it to add the wizard.
+2. Hover the section that you just filled with content and click the **Add section** button below it to add the wizard.
 Select **Wizard** in the pop-up.

 > [!NOTE]
 > You can either create a wizard from scratch by defining stages and steps manually or you can model a complex multi-step process as a *Guided Process* in SAP Build Process Automation and use it as a basis for your wizard.
 This accelerates the entire process from building to rolling out the experience for production.

-2. Select the **IdeaMgmtGuidedProcess** that has been preconfigured in SAP Build Process Automation.
+2. Select the **Idea Management Guided Process** that has been preconfigured in SAP Build Process Automation.
 3. Select *Display Option* **Embedded in Workpage**.
 4. As you would like to allow users to submit additional ideas while waiting for approval of already submitted ones, check both checkboxes for **Allow wizard to be used multiple times** and **Run the wizard multiple times in parallel**.